-Audience Finder is a national audience data and development programme, funded by Arts Council England and provided by The Audience Agency.
-Used by all Arts Council National Portfolio Organisations (NPOs), it provides tools for collecting and analysing data on audience profile (demographics, behaviours, motivations) in a standardised way.
-Organisations use Audience Finder primarily to plan and monitor audience development.
+The Audience Finder service is a national audience data and development programme, funded by Arts Council England, Creative Scotland and the Arts Council of Wales, and provided by The Audience Agency.
+Used by all Arts Council England National Portfolio Organisations (NPOs), it provides tools and services for collecting and analysing data on audience profile (demographics, behaviours, motivations) in a standardised way.
+Consisting of three platforms and an array of support services and events.

 2. Guidance for NPOs